 Check out our blog around St. Georges Market to find out more about this great place.

 Located on the beautiful causeway coast in the seaside town of Portrush is the Ramore.
-The Ramore isn’t just one place but a range of brilliant restaurants that has been renown for its delicious food and drink.
-There are five restaurants in totally under the Ramore name, The Wine Bar, The Mermaid, Neptune and Prawn, Harbour Bistro and Harbour Bar.
+The Ramore isn’t just one place but a range of brilliant restaurants that has been renowned for their delicious food and drink.
+There are five restaurants totally under the Ramore name, The Wine Bar, The Mermaid, Neptune and Prawn, Harbour Bistro and Harbour Bar.
 Each place offers something different and great fun to try them all out.
-The Wine Bar may be my personal favourite with is a modern menu and views overlooking the sea.
+The Wine Bar may be my personal favourite with its modern menu and views overlooking the sea.
 As well as its delicious dessert station that’s not to be missed.

 This lovely little gem is located in Enniskillen, County Fermanagh.
 A recently new gastropub that offers the best of pub grub.
 The restaurant offers a lovely welcoming setting with top-notch food and service.
 As well as great value for your money, my personal favourite is the delicious burgers that are made with local ingredients and their own special twist.